 Most vendors don't build many new data sources each year, so when you consider the offering, you're really purchasing access to the connectors they already have in their catalog.
 Breadth of connectors is a strong proxy for a vendor's ability to help your analytics team centralize data.

 Fivetran's connector catalog is just over 160 data sources.

-These connectors are typically the largest databases, file-based sources, and business applications that are helpful when your team is first standing up your data stack.
+Fivetran's connectors are typically the largest databases (similar to the catalogs of Stitch Data and Airbyte), file-based sources, and business applications that are helpful when your team is first standing up your data stack.

 Matillion's catalog includes 110+ data sources.

 Because the company offers two separate solutions (Matillion Data Loader and Matillion ETL), the ETL solution can include connectors that are not available in the Data Loader product.

 When your team needs a new connector, you NEED the connector.

 It's important to understand how both data integration platforms will help in these scenarios.
 Do they ask you to write code?
 To maintain the connector?
 To fix things when they break?